danwerner21/UniFLEX/Software/Kernels/uf_63_iop/iop_cpu/README.md

 Next boot an IOP capable kernel.
 Before enable the ports with editing /etc/ttylist, one can do ls -lR / >/dev/tty09 or any port via the IOP.
 This would prove that the IOP is working properly.
 Now, by default, all IOP port are initialised @ 38400 baud.
 I yet need to develop code for the IOP and for 'portbaud', to change the ports baudrate settings.

+[2020-05-01] As of now the portbaud utitility can also read/set ports that are on the IOP side of the system.